 Create Distinct Activity Zones Through Strategic Planning

-• How many people typically gather in the living area?
+• How many people typically gather in your living area?

 • Do you host dinner parties requiring a large dining table, or is it primarily for family meals?

-Allocate square footage according to real needs, not aspirational activities—if you rarely entertain formally, prioritize everyday living space over an oversized dining area.
+Allocate square footage according to real needs, not aspirational activities.
+If you rarely entertain formally, prioritize everyday living space over an oversized dining area.
+Getting this right means the layout supports how you actually live instead of how you imagined you might, which is what makes open spaces feel genuinely comfortable rather than just large.

 Use Furniture as Architectural Elements